 Happy new years everyone and welcome to the last dividend review for 2017.

 This is the big one for us mutual fund and ETF investors.
-It’s a month I’ve been looking forward to for a while since it will be the deciding factor in whether I hit my dividend goals for the year.
+It’s a month I’ve been looking forward to for a while.
+It will be the deciding factor in whether I hit my dividend goals for the year.

 I hope everyone reading had a great holiday break and enjoyed the time off.
 That is if you were lucky to have some to end the year.